aaron-grau/curic/sql/projects/movie_buff/README.md

 ## Learning Goals

+* Be able to write complicated ActiveRecord queries
+  * Become familiar with more of ActiveRecord's functionalities
-* Practice writing ActiveRecord queries
+* Know how to test and debug ActiveRecord queries

 ## Setup